 The fundamental split between these two isn't features — it's intent.

-Rocket Money is built around the idea that most people leak money without realizing it.
-Forgotten subscriptions, bills that crept up, spending categories you’d be embarrassed to total.
-Rocket Money surfaces all of that automatically, helps you cancel what you don’t want, and tracks everything passively.
-You don’t have to think about it.
-That’s the point.
+Rocket Money is built around the idea that many households leak money without realizing it.
+Forgotten subscriptions, bills that crept up, spending categories you'd be embarrassed to total.
+Rocket Money surfaces all of that automatically, helps you cancel what you don't want, and tracks everything passively.
+You don't have to think about it.
+That's the point.

 Both apps work.
 They're solving different problems for different temperaments.